Use coupon code WELCOME10 for 10% off your first order.

 Photo of cloth nappy, rose-gold balm tin, wooden peg, calendula and chamomile on soft linen, symbolising cloth nappies and nappy rash care.

 Many mums wonder: do cloth nappies help prevent nappy rash — or make it worse?
 The truth is, both cloth and disposable nappies can work beautifully when used right.
+Studies show no significant difference in rash frequency between cloth and disposable nappies when proper hygiene is maintained (Adalat et al., 2007).

 Cloth Nappies Can Help: